-For this federal-aid project, STP-114D(300) EH, J/P No. 288811(04), the City must secure fifteen parcels of permanent right-of-way, four temporary construction easements and eight temporary driveway easements for the placement of the new multimodal path and modification of existing driveways.
+For this federal-aid project, STP-114D(300) 288811(04), EH, J/P No. the City must secure fifteen parcels of permanent right-of-way, four temporary construction easements and eight temporary driveway easements for the placement of the new multimodal path and modification of existing driveways.
 Staff requested donations prior to making any offers of fair market value.
 Nine of the easements have been donated by five different property owners.
 Attachment No. 2 provides the details of each easement and Attachment No. 3 depicts their location.
-Easement No. E-1819-82 is a permanent right-of-way easement that has been donated by University Town Center, LLC.
+Easement No. E-1819-14 is a temporary driveway easement that has been donated by Housing Authority of Norman.
 See Attachment Nos.
 4-5.